dplotkin118/pig_game/README.md

 # Pig Game
 ## A game developed in pygame
-Dodge cleavers and collect mushrooms to get the highest score!
+Dodge cleavers and collect mushrooms!
 Strategically place portals to help dodge!
+Get the highest score and become the best pig!